TwilightZebby/TwiLite/PRIVACY.md

 TwiLite currently does *not* collect or store *any* data or information from any Users or Servers that use or interact with TwiLite, apart from what is listed below.

 ### Logging
-**TwiLite** will log when it has been added (otherwise referred to as authorized) as a Server App to a Discord Server or as a User App to a User's account.
+**TwiLite** will log when it has been added (otherwise referred to as authorized) or removed (or "deauthorized") as a Server App to a Discord Server or as a User App to a User's account.

 The only information included in this log are:
 - **When added as a Server App:**